Construction & Engineering

 Recent cases include:

-- Northumbria Healthcare NHS Trust v Lendlease & ors – Ben led a team in the TCC acting for architects that were part of a large professional and contractor team involved in the construction of a specialist emergency care hospital.
+- Northumbria Healthcare NHS Trust v Lendlease & ors – Ben led team in the TCC acting for architects that were part of a large professional and contractor team involved in the construction of a specialist emergency care hospital.
 The case is a complex multi party claim for over £100m raising numerous legal and technical issues.
-It was noted as one of the Top 20 trials of 2022 in the Lawyer as considered in the recent decision of [2022] EWHC 1266 (TCC) and [2022] EWHC 2116 (TCC) (DACBeachcroft)
+It was noted as one of the Top 20 trials of 2022 in the Lawyer as considered in the recent decisions of [2022] EWHC 1266 (TCC) and [2022] EWHC 2116 (TCC) (DACBeachcroft).

 Construction Insurance